ArulselvanMadhavan/ocaml-ctfp/chapter2/README.md

 # Types and Functions
-* Declare a variable and assing a type
+* Declare a variable and assign a type
 ```ocaml
 module type Chapter2_DeclareVariable = sig
   val x : int